LeBezout/clean-code-fr/lois-et-principes.md

 :link: [Wikipédia](https://fr.wikipedia.org/wiki/Loi_de_Parkinson)

-> :en: _Work expands so as to fill the time available for its completion.
+> :uk: _Work expands so as to fill the time available for its completion.
 General recognition of this fact is shown in the proverbial phrase: It is the busiest man who has time to spare)_

 > :fr: Tout travail au sein d'une administration augmente jusqu’à occuper entièrement le temps qui lui est affecté.